300 Lb. Punching Bag: Do You Really Need One? Which Are the Best Ones to Buy?

 The good old speed bag is an infallible choice while learning how to move and shift your weight from one foot to the other.
 It also helps improve hand eye coordination and reflexes, and the best part by far is that these are some of the most portable punching bags you can get your hands on.

 But if you prefer a larger striking surface and still want to train on the go, then an aqua punching bag would be your best shot at getting the best of both worlds.
-As you can see in this aqua bag vs. heavy bag showdown, the aqua bag takes the case when it comes to portability.

 If you are training for MMA or BJJ, you might want to consider getting home a fight simulator like the Century Bob or the Century Versys.
 Both bags are phenomenal for accuracy training, as well as ground and pound drills.